Degrees and Certifications:

 Welcome to the Bulldog Clinic!

 Any medications that need to be given at school need to have the appropriate forms completed by the prescribing physician and signed by the parent.
-Medications need to be brought in by parent/guardian or other adult along with completed forms. (see additional info. below)
+Medications need to be brought in by a parent/guardian or other adult along with completed forms. (see additional information below)

 HEALTH CENTER SERVICES